A physicist discovers the edge of madness & the courage to love.

 "Where was he found?"
 I asked, "How did it happen."

 Mr. Handsome's eyes flicked to the floor behind me.
-I turned and saw the dark discoloration on the brown pile carpet.
+I turned and saw the discoloration on the brown pile carpet.

-"It was a self-inflicted gunshot wound," Ritter said.
+"A self-inflicted gunshot wound," Ritter said.
 "Pretty cut and dry."

 “So what’s an Everett Interpretation? ” Mr. Handsome asked.

-I looked into his beautiful, vacant eyes and decided even a brief discussion of quantum mechanics and wave function collapse would be wasted breath.
-“It has to do with the theory of multiple universes,” I said hoping the simplified answer would suffice.
+I looked into his vacant eyes and decided even a brief discussion of quantum mechanics and wave function collapse would be wasted breath.
+“It has to do with the theory of multiple universes,” I said, hoping the simplified answer would suffice.
 The nod of his head seemed to indicate it had.

 I turned my attention back to the screen and those five simple entries.
 What could have happened in five weeks to drive my friend down such a dark road?
 I needed to know.
 Without asking I double clicked on 'Entry 2'.